aguimaraesduarte/WorldBank-Shiny/README.md

 - a sidebar panel with a region dropdown selection, the year slider, and the population size slider;
 - a main panel with the plot and legends.

-The user choose which countries to plot by selecting the region from the dropdown menu (default is "All"), and can also choose the specific year for which to plot the points.
+The user choose which countries to plot by selecting the region from the dropdown menu (default is "All"), and can also select some countries to keep track of (text will appear with their name).
+The user may also choose the specific year for which to plot the points.
 This year slider has a "play" button that animates the graph.
 The user can also make the circles bigger or smaller according to taste.

 I opted to use `ggvis` instead of `ggplot2` for this project, but it should not be too complicated to switch.